Jasprit Bumrah: Early life

-Bumrah was born on 6 December 1993 into a Sikh Punjabi Ramgarhia family in Ahmedabad, Gujarat.
+Bumrah was born on 6 December 1993 into a Punjabi Ramgarhia Sikh family in Ahmedabad, Gujarat.
 His father, Jasbir Singh, ran a chemical business, while his mother, Daljeet Bumrah, worked as a school teacher.
 His father died due to hepatitis B when Bumrah was 5 years old.
 His mother raised him and his sister Juhika in a middle-class environment in Ahmedabad.
 Bumrah attended Nirman High School in Vastrapur, Ahmedabad, where his mother worked as the vice principal.
 He also played cricket for Nirman's team.

 Youth and domestic career

 In 2010, Bumrah appeared at the Gujarat Cricket Association's Under-19 district selection trials.
 The selectors did not include him in the main squad of 15 due to his unconventional bowling action but named him as a reserve.
 After the district team won the first three matches, all three reserve players were given a chance in the fourth three-day match.
 Bumrah took seven wickets in that match.

-Bumrah made his twenty20 (T20) debut for Gujarat against Maharashtra in the 2012–13 Syed Mushtaq Ali Trophy, and helped his side clinch the title with his Man of the Match performance in the final, with figures of 3/14 to beat Punjab.
+Bumrah made his Twenty20 (T20) debut for Gujarat against Maharashtra in the 2012–13 Syed Mushtaq Ali Trophy, and helped his team clinch the title with his Man of the Match performance in the final, with figures of 3/14 to beat Punjab.
 On 18 March 2013, during the match against Mumbai, former India coach John Wright, who was then the head coach of Mumbai Indians (MI) and scouting for the team at the time, was impressed by Bumrah's performance and invited him to sign up for MI.

 Bumrah played first-class cricket for Gujarat and made his debut against Vidarbha in October 2013 during the 2013–14 season, where he took seven wickets for 89 runs.
 During the 2015–16 Vijay Hazare Trophy, after the first two matches, the umpires called him for throwing and raised objections about his bowling action.
 The issue was resolved when the team management protested against it.
 Gujarat won the trophy, with Bumrah taking a five-wicket haul in the final against Delhi.
 On 11 December 2020, he scored his maiden first-class half century (55 not out) against Australia A during the India tour of Australia.